cran/lcsm/README.md

 The main underlying functions to extract parameters and fit statistics come from the `broom` package: `broom::tidy()` and `broom::glance()`.
-The functions `extract_param()` and `extract_fit()` offer some tools that I find helpful when running LCS models in R, for example:
+The functions `extract_param()` and `extract_fit()` offer some tools that I find helpful when running LCSMs in R, for example:

 - `extract_param()`: only one row per estimated parameter,
-  - `extract_fit()`: fit statistics for multiple `lavaan` objects can be extracted.
+- `extract_fit()`: fit statistics for multiple lavaan objects can be extracted.

 A table of the description of all parameters that can be estimated is shown [here](#overview-of-estimated-lcs-model-parameters).